EllaLi86/recipes_ratings_project/README.md

 - Training set: 75%
 - Test set: 25%

 Only recipes with cooking times between 0 and 90 minutes were included, excluding extreme outliers that could represent errors or unusual recipes.
-This results in **keeping X recipes**, which is roughly Y% of the dataset.
+This results in **keeping 72537 recipes**, which is roughly 86.6% of the dataset.

 ### Model and Hyperparameters
 I used a **Random Forest Regressor** with the following hyperparameters :